ang-ferriz/Tableau_Public_Workshop/README.md

-# 📈 Using Tableau Public to Visualize Climate Data 📈 - 📍 Thursday 4 of November at 18:00h CET
+# <center> 📈 Using Tableau Public to Visualize Climate Data 📈
+# <center> 📍 Thursday 4 of November at 18:00h CET

 Analyzing data is crucial for society to best come up with solutions to the various environmental and societal challenges we face 🎯.
 Without it, the latest IPCC (Intergovernmental Panel on Climate Change) report, for example, wouldn’t be possible.